 3. Start Composting

 Home composting is the basis for any vibrant garden and it is remarkably easy to do.
 All you need is a composting bin and lots of raw material.
-You can use grass cuttings, leaves, kitchen waste and anything else that can decompose.
-However, you’ll also need to add something to create air pockets so your compost can breathe.
+You can use grass cuttings, leaves, kitchen waste, and anything else that can decompose.
+You’ll also need to add something to create air pockets so your compost can breathe.
 Twigs work well and empty cereal boxes scrunched up are pretty good too.
 However, do understand that air pockets can lead to the growth of maggots.
 They are beneficial considering the nutritional value, but you ought to handle the unpleasant odor.
 You can avoid the growth of Maggots in compost by covering the bin and also by being selective of what you put in it.
 Leaves, herbs, and vegetable scraps don’t attract worms.
 But animal waste and protein scraps can attract various kinds of flies and so you might want to avoid such items.

 4. Watering Your Garden

 Of course, you can’t have a vibrant garden without watering your lawn and plants, so try to get gardening help with your local tree expert in Seattle.
 One of the best ways to give your garden a uniform amount of water is with a great sprinkler system.
 You will also need to keep your sprinklers in good working order so don’t forget to arrange for an annual service and arrange sprinkler repair if it’s needed.

 5. You Have to Put in the Work

 The number one secret to keeping a vibrant garden is… that there isn’t really a secret!
 It’s all down to good old-fashioned hard work and planning.
 While you’re enjoying your garden in the summer, you should be thinking about what you’re going to do in the fall and then, the hard bit is remembering you have to do it.